Gautami56/bookMyShowLLD/LLdDesign-day1/readme.md

    - Receive the selected food items and deliver them to the customer
    - Authentication and Authorization of movie ticket
    - Payment offline / directly through customer care
+   - Sending the status of the seats for a movie

 3. System - BookMyshow